Big Oaks Big Six

 A favorite wildlife viewing opportunity is the countless birds that utilize the refuge throughout all seasons.
 Migratory species like Cerulean Warblers, Worm-eating Warblers, and Henslow's sparrows can be seen on the refuge.

 In addition to our wildlife, in the prairie portion of the refuge you will find an incredible assortment of wildflowers.
-Bidens, milkweed, boneset, mountain mint, and more provide a beautiful landscape of color and an enticing fragrant atmosphere.
+Bidens, milkweed, boneset, mountain mint, and so many more provide a beautiful landscape of color and an enticing fragrant atmosphere.
 These flowers peak in late summer to the early fall.
 They provide habitat for Monarch Butterflies and other beautiful insects.

 Included in the refuge is Old Timbers Lake which is roughly 150 acres and currently home to a breeding pair of bald eagles.
 At Big Tree Point there is a wildlife observation deck built by some of our BOCS members.
 Other habitat on the refuge is wetlands that is home to beavers and wood ducks.